For those of you, who are in a hurry: Here is our top pick, the Small Pet Select Pellet Litter.

 Small Pet Select All Natural Pellet Litter

 As an animal lover, I always want the best for my pets.
 So when I choose products, I gravitate towards those that are natural and toxin-free.
-Looking for a great natural litter option for your rabbit friend?
-Enter Small Pet Select All Natural Pellet Litter.
+That makes the Small Pet Select All Natural Pellet Litter a great natural litter option for our rabbit friend.

-This premium small animal pellet litter is made from all-natural materials, so it’s free of chemicals, toxins and will ensure the safety of your pet.
-I appreciate the natural composition of this product, it is made from compacted pine and is both recyclable and compostable.
+This small animal pellet litter is made from all-natural materials, so it’s free of chemicals, toxins and safe.
+I appreciate the natural composition of this product, that is made from compacted pine and is both recyclable and compostable.

 Pros: